EricsonWillians/JXL/README.md

 ##### Current Problems

 * It's possible to access JXL variables from Python expressions (Which are native), but it isn't possible to access JXL variables from within Python statements (Using the python tag).
-* Multi line statements using <python> raise a SyntaxError.
+* Multi line statements using the python tag raise a SyntaxError.

 #### Technical Details